 Sleep and alcohol use and abuse is also known as or subsumes Sleep disorders associated with alcoholism. -ed.

-The author explains the basics of alcohol-related sleep disorders.
+Deirdre A Conroy, Clinical Assistant Professor of Psychiatry at the University of Michigan, explains the basics of alcohol-related sleep disorders.
 She discusses the acute and chronic effects of alcohol on sleep as well as the management of sleep disorders during alcohol withdrawal and in recovering alcoholics.
 Insomnia in abstinent alcoholics is a common clinical problem that can increase the risk of relapse.
 Unfortunately, this is an area of only limited clinical research, though there are some data for the utility of cognitive-behavioral therapy for the treatment of insomnia in recovering alcoholics.
 The potential usefulness of ramelteon, gabapentin, and acamprosate for this condition is also discussed.
 New research has focused on the effects of ethanol on circadian rhythms.
 Child and adolescent sleep disturbances may predict alcohol abuse.